-These deviators are very easy to install and they pay dividends year in and year out.
+These Deviation Detectors are very easy to install and they pay dividends year in and year out.
 We have had units in operation for over 25 years .The AccuraCut system very accurately monitors the position of the blade while cutting, and displays it to the operator through a series of very visible lights.
-A highly specialized and sensitive sensor is used to determine the position of the saw blade without contacting it.
-This information is processed by state of the art, electronic control system, allowing adjustment of the sensitivity and centering as needed for your operation.
-The AccuraCut Deviator works on circular saws as well as single and double cut bandsaws.
+A highly sensitivie specialized sensor is used to determine the position of the saw blade without contacting it.
+This information is processed by state of the art electronic control system, allowing adjustment of the sensitivity and centering as needed for your operation.
+The AccuraCut Deviation Detector works on circular saws as well as single and double cut bandsaws.

 With the knowledge of where the blade is in the cut path, the operator can now adjust the saw feed-speed to the maximum safe operating speed, while knowing that it won't be exceeded.
 This will help your sawmill avoid thick and thin lumber while also improving the productivity of the saw.
 Overall, it will improve your bottom line.

-Our monitor, which can measure deviations as small as a thousandth of an inch, uses: a proximity sensor, a controller display unit, and a data cable that connects the two together to indicate deviation and sometimes vibration when it actually occurs in the saw.
+Our monitor, which can measure deviations as small as a thousandth of an inch, uses a proximity sensor, a controller display unit, and a data cable that connects the two together, indicating deviation and sometimes vibration when it actually occurs in the saw.
 The real-time aspect of the process discourages unplanned downtime.
-You don't have to wait until you get downstream and measure the lumber at the grading station, to see that you have a problem.
-With an AccuraCut, you can see it while it's happening.
+You don't have to wait until you get downstream and measure the lumber at the grading station to see that you have a problem.
+With an AccuraCut Deviation Detector, you can see it while it's happening.
 That's the real-time aspect of the process.
-The AccuraCut offers a digital read-out of the blade from proper position along with a digital and analog output, enabling communication with other equipment.

-The monitors can serve in a teaching capacity for first time operators.
+The detectors can serve in a teaching capacity for first time operators.
 If you've got a new guy in the sawyers cab, it helps him know how much wood he can push through.
 It also helps him understand tolerances.
-The Sawblade Deviation Detector provides real-time feedback from the proximity sensor, with a visual display that indicates varying degrees of deflection.
-The display box is set in the operators line of sight, and contains a series of lightbulbs.
-Green lights indicate a safe range.
-Yellow lights warn of deviation out of good operating range, and red lights indicate deviation beyond acceptable tolerances.
-Many industry experts say monitors are tools that give operators and filers insight on saw behavior as well as assuring the correct operation of the equipment.
+The AccuraCut Deviation Detector provides real-time feedback from the proximity sensor with a visual display, indicating varying degrees of deflection.
+The display box is set in the operators line of sight and contains a series of lightbulbs: green lights indicate a safe range, yellow lights warn of deviation out of good operating range, and red lights indicate deviation beyond acceptable tolerances.
+Many industry experts say monitors like the deviation detector give operators and filers insight on saw behavior, as well as assuring the correct operation of the equipment.

 Every operation, even the most sophisticated sawmill equipment with the best employees, will produce less than the best lumber as the day goes on.

-The payback period is relatively quick.
-The AccuraCut often has a payback in less than 3 months.
+The AccuraCut Deviation Detector often has a payback in less than 3 months.
 A system of lights on the display box indicates the saws behavior; a safe operating range is reflected by three green lights in the center of the display.
 A slight deviation is reflected by two yellow lights, which may also indicate the blade is getting dull.
-Red lights and the sound of an alarm will go off to the warn the operator of an unsafe deviation.
+Red lights and the sound of an alarm will go off to alert the operator of an unsafe deviation.
 It lets you know exactly how fast you can travel through the cut without getting stopped for speeding.
-On the other hand., if you're traveling 45 mph and the conditions are such that you could've been traveling 55 mph, the deviator will let you know that you are well within limits.
+On the other hand, if you're traveling 45 mph and the conditions are such that you could've been traveling 55 mph, the deviator will let you know that you are well within limits.
 (Go ahead, go faster!)

-With only 2-4 hours of installation time, our AccuraCut sawblade deviation detector can be purchased for $14,600.
-The AccuraCut comes complete with controller/display module, sensor unit, cabling, and operates from a standard 110V outlet.
+With only 2-4 hours of installation time, our AccuraCut Deviation Detector can be purchased for $6,500.
+This comes complete with controller/display module, sensor unit, cabling, and operates from a standard 110V outlet.
 It offers an adjustable setting for sensitivity and allows remote centering of signal for display.
 We are selling one of the lower-priced units on the market.
 It is our belief that the maximum benefit is obtained from Deviation Detection units when they are rugged, simple to install, intuitive to operate, and inexpensive enough to use in every saw mill.
-The Deviation Detector can help sort out problems with guide wear or set work performance.
-It can help determine proper feed speeds and aid in calculating the optimum time between blade sharpening.
-Most importantly, the Deviation Detector allows the sawyer to push the equipment to the limit in pursuit of maximum production with full confidence that they are not exceeding the capability of the blade.
+The AccuraCut Deviation Detector can help sort out problems with guide wear or set work performance.
+It can help determine proper feed speeds and aid in calculating the optimum time between each blade sharpening.
+Most importantly, the AccuraCut Deviation Detector allows the sawyer to push the equipment to the limit in pursuit of maximum production with full confidence that they are not exceeding the capability of the blade.

 Extra Sensor Unit